-The Mediterranean island of Malta is a world leader in water management, pioneering reverse osmosis and leakage management strategies
+We talk to Water Services Corporation about how Malta has become a world leader in water management, pioneering reverse osmosis and leakage management strategies.

 The commodities of the next generation will be data and water, because both will be key to the survivability of nations and communities,” explains Ivan Falzon, CEO of Malta’s government-run Water Services Corporation.